opendatasoft/ods-documentation/source/sourcing_and_processing_data/federation.rst

     .. image:: federation__filter-source--fr.jpg
         :alt: Fédération filtrer source

-Once the data are selected the dataset appears in the backoffice like a normal one, except that there is no *Processing* tab.
-Indeed, the data are not duplicated and it is not possible to work on it.
-Only the metadata and visualization are duplicated, hence it is possible to override them.
+Once the data is selected the dataset appears in the backoffice like a normal one, except that there is no *Processing* tab.
+Indeed, the data is not duplicated and it is not possible to transform it.
+Only the metadata and visualization configuration can be overriden.

 .. ifconfig:: language == 'en'